 Trouble is, nothing happened.
 No pirates.
 No aliens.
 Zip.
 So while it seemed like a good idea at the time, Tyron is quickly losing money to these seemingly unnecessary stations.
 The decision is made to cut the defense budget drastically, pull out all the crews of these stations, and install automated defense software while they wait to be dismantled or forgotten.
 Hence, Defcon 5 – universal peace.

 As the game begins, your character, a Tyron engineer, is sent off to a distant asteroid mine to perform such an update.
-The senior engineer died in a shuttle accident as he left the previous station, so you must pick up where he left off.
+Your predecessor died in a shuttle accident as he left the previous station, so you’re picking up where he left off.
 The station has been long-abandoned, so despite the fact that this is your first gig, it should be a simple task to upload the software, hoof it back to the shuttle, and move on to the next base.

 When you’re fighting the ground invaders, you can rush out and shoot them yourself, program security bots to patrol or secure key locations, or even watch them on the computer’s security map and lock doors to seal off their access.
 If you’re really good, you can trap the aliens inside a room and eliminate all the fuss.
 Otherwise, destroying robots and alien mechs will pollute the air where they died, making it dangerous for you to move through that area.